JochenKalmbach/StackWalker/README.md

     // Also retrieve the version for the DLL/EXE RetrieveFileVersion = 8,

-    // Contains all the abouve
+    // Contains all the above
     RetrieveVerbose = 0xF,

     // Generate a "good" symbol-search-path